uhwot/telegram-remix-bot/README.md

 # telegram-remix-bot

-Some random Telegram bot made with a bunch of spaghetti code that kicks people who don't have usernames.
+Some random Telegram bot made with a bunch of spaghetti code.

-Made for the [@DeezloaderRemixCommunity](https://t.me/DeezloaderRemixCommunity) group.
+Made for the [@deemixCommunity](https://t.me/deemixCommunity) group.

 # how 2 setup